 Deemed Summer and Winter Demand Savings—Example

-Example: A commercial customer in McAllen (zip code 78501) installs a 50 kWdc fixed array comprised of standard crystalline Silicon modules on their rooftop with a tilt of 5 degrees and an azimuth of 175 degrees.
+Example: A commercial customer at 1300 W. Houston Avenue, McAllen, TX 78501 installs a 50 kWdc fixed array comprised of standard crystalline Silicon modules on their rooftop with a tilt of 5 degrees and an azimuth of 175 degrees.

 Step 1.
 Determine the appropriate weather zone.
-Geographic coordinates for this system (25.9°N, 97.43°W) were derived when determining the annual energy savings (kWh).
-See Figure 7.
+Geographic coordinates for this system (26.21°N, 98.22°W from Figure 5 were derived when determining the annual energy savings (kWh).

-Table 28.
-PVWatts® Output Showing Geographic Coordinates.